influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/administration/security-best-practices.md

 This is needed for all OAuth2 providers that you choose to configure.
 *Keep this random string around!*

-You'll need it each time you start a chronograf server because it is used to verify user authorization.
+You'll need it each time you start a Chronograf server because it is used to verify user authorization.
-If you are running multiple chronograf servers in an HA configuration set the `TOKEN_SECRET` environment variable on each server to allow users to stay logged in.
+If you are running multiple Chronograf servers in an HA configuration set the `TOKEN_SECRET` environment variable on each server to allow users to stay logged in.
 If you want to log all users out every time the server restarts, change the value of `TOKEN_SECRET` to a different value on each restart.

 ```sh